Neigh! A Cowboy Museum in Connecticut?! Yee Haw!

 After visiting, I’m still not so sure.

 I kid, I kid.
 This is the sort of place I LOVE.
 This is what makes CTMQ unique and different from any other similar website in existence.
 I find these tiny museums, actually visit them, actually take a bunch of pictures and actually speak to the person or persons responsible for its existence.
 And then I get to write about my experience AND check another off my list!
 Everybody wins.

 Some insight into what this CTMQ project and my family has become: I had written “Granby adventure” on our monthly calendar on the fridge a few weeks ago.
 Hoang (my wife) didn’t question me about it at all, except to confirm a few days prior, asking, “Are we still on for the Granby adventure on Sunday?”
 Yes.
 Yes we were.

 Now, if you’re not from these parts, you may not know much about Granby, CT.
-Although there are some great trails to hike at McLean Game Refuge (CTMQ hikes here and a decent brewpub (CTMQ visit to The Cambridge Brewhouse here, plus a few other museums, the beautiful Enders Falls and even a winery (CTMQ Visit here), Granby ain’t exactly a place to which a family of four goes on adventures.
+Although there are some great trails to hike at McLean Game Refuge, a decent enough brewpub, the beautiful Enders Falls and even a winery, Granby ain’t exactly a place to which a family of four goes on adventures.
 Okay, you all should be sure to check out the coolest tree in the state at least.

 But Hoang, being the world’s greatest wife and mom, never even asked me what we were doing up there in Granby until the Sunday morning of its scheduling.
 “Oh, there’s a brand new winery that just opened yesterday and – “